 10. Explore Historic Fort Wayne

 Not to be confused with the Indiana city of the same name, Fort Wayne is also a historic fort in Detroit.
 You already know that Detroit has a long and exciting history in the industrial industry and with cars, but Fort Wayne helps paint a full picture of the city’s history.
 Its importance in fights of old is largely because of the area’s proximity to the river and Canada.

-The structure still resembles the original fort because the city of Detroit has done a spectacular job of maintaining it throughout the years.
+The remaining structures still resemble the original fort because the city of Detroit has done a spectacular job of maintaining it throughout the years.
 You can visit the fort with some of its original buildings dating to the 1840s for free on weekends during the summer.
-You can choose a self-guided tour or reserve a spot on a guided tour.
+When you visit, you can also choose a self-guided tour or reserve a spot on a guided tour.

 11. Stay Amongst the Ghosts at the Fort Shelby Hotel

-If you’re looking for a place to stay to pique your creepy interest while you’re in town, The DoubleTree, formerly The Fort Shelby Hotel, is great for those who love haunted places.
-The Fort Shelby Hotel was first constructed in the 19th century and opened its doors for the first time in 1916.
+Spooky fans, listen up!
+If you’re in search of a place to stay to pique your creepy interest while you’re in town, DoubleTree Suite by Hilton Detroit Downtown, formerly The Fort Shelby Hotel, is where you need to be.
+Part of the downtown skyline, the Fort Shelby Hotel was first constructed in the 19th century and opened to guests in 1916.

-Even though The Fort Shelby Hotel ceases to exist, it’s rumored that the ghost of the homeless man still wanders the halls of the DoubleTree.
+Even though The Fort Shelby Hotel ceases to exist, it’s rumored that the ghost of the homeless man still wanders the halls of the now DoubleTree Suites by Hilton.
 Needless to say, if you like paranormal activity, you’ll want to check out this historic spot — especially the back alley and the lobby area.
 Do you dare to say overnight?

 12. Spend a Day Outdoors at Belle Isle

-The island is small enough that you can walk around the entire island if you want to get some exercise.
-While you’re walking, you won’t want to miss seeing the massive and beautiful James Scott Memorial Fountain.
-Belle Isle has several activities that will help fill your day of exploring Detroit.
+The island is small enough that you can walk around the entire thing easily if you want to get some exercise.
+While you’re walking, you won’t want to miss seeing the illustrious James Scott Memorial Fountain.

 13. Tour the Michigan Science Center

 Across the 13 different exhibit galleries, some of the most popular exhibits at the Michigan Science Center focus on space exploration, the health gallery where you learn all about staying healthy, and more.
-One fun activity for kids is to try and make it up “math mountain.”
-To make it to the top, you’ll have to complete various addition and subtraction problems.
+One fun activity for kids is to try and make it up Math Mountain.
+To make it to the top, you’ll have to complete a range of addition and subtraction problems.

 14. Go on a Bar Hunt in Greektown

-The bar hopping scavenger hunt lasts for two hours, and it is a great way to see the local bar scene and make new friends.
-You’ll need a smartphone to participate in the challenge.
-All photo and video challenges are on the app.
+This bar-hopping scavenger hunt lasts for two hours, and it is a great way to see the Detroit bar scene and make new friends along the way.
+You will need a smartphone to participate in the challenge, as the photo and video challenges are on the app.

 You’re awarded points for every challenge you complete.
 The person with the most points at the end of the night is declared the bar crawl champion.